cse-sim/cse/doc/src/docs/input-data/shadex.md

 **sxMounting=*choice***

 Specifies the mounting location of the shade.  sxMounting=Site indicates the SHADEX position is fixed and is not modified if the building is rotated.
-The position of SHADEXs with sxMounting=Building are modified to include the effect of building rotation specified via [Top bldgAz](#bldgAzm)
+The position of SHADEXs with sxMounting=Building are modified to include the effect of building rotation specified via [Top bldgAz][bldgAzm]

 <%= member_table(
   units: "",